 Is beta-glucan good for diabetes?
 Beta-glucans are potentially beneficial in the treatment of diabetes and associated cardiovascular risks.
 Studies have shown that beta-glucans could reduce hyperglycemia, hyperlipidemia, and hypertension.

 Medicinal mushrooms are a broad class of natural fungi that can be used to treat a wide variety of medicinal conditions.
 They are used to fight cancer, increase antioxidant activity, boost cognition, and control blood sugar levels, in addition to multiple other uses.

 Moreover, medicinal mushrooms are widely available and affordable.
 They can be found online from a number of reputable vendors.
-Because of the astonishing variety of different medicinal mushrooms, they can also be combined to complement one another.
+The astonishing variety of different medicinal mushrooms makes it easy to combine them to complement one another.

 Medicinal mushrooms are also of benefit to people of all different ages.
 Many young people use mushrooms such as cordyceps to boost athletic performance, whereas elderly people use it to improve energy levels.
 Mushrooms such as Lion’s Mane are used to boost cognitive performance in people of all ages.

 For Healthtrends #1 recommended medicinal mushrooms, click here.